Katharina Beck

-Katharina Beck (born 1982) is a German Green Party politician and management consultant who was elected member of the German Bundestag in the 2021 German federal election.
+Katharina Beck (born 1982) is a German politician (Alliance 90/The Greens).
+She was elected member of the German Bundestag in the 2021 German federal election.
 She was a list candidate for the Green Party in Hamburg and nominally represents the Hamburg-Nord electoral district.

 Early life and education

 Beck was born to a family of bakers in Düsseldorf in 1982 and grew up in Duisburg.
-While her parents both attended university, Beck described her family as very down-to-earth.
-Beck read Latin American studies at the University of Cologne and the National University of Tucumán.
+While her parents both attended university, she described her family as very down-to-earth.
+She studied Latin American studies at the University of Cologne and the National University of Tucumán.

 Career

 After graduating, Beck was President of oikos International from 2007 to 2009 and worked at the Institute for Social Banking from 2009 to 2011.

-Beck joined the Greens at the age of 27 in 2009.
+She joined the Greens at the age of 27 in 2009.
 Katharina Fegebank, later second mayor of Hamburg, became her mentor in 2012.
 She became chair of the Green's federal working party on economic and financial affairs and speaker of working party chairs.

 Beck worked as a management consultant, specialising in sustainability, at Accenture before her election as MP.